MHandley10/SpartaSiteWebApp_API/README.md

 ## Intent of Project

--  This project will be made up of two part: an API that, allows CRUD operations on all the information I could think of (displayed in JSON), that would be stored and used for an all-in-one sparta site; and an MVC that uses the API to produce an appropriate series of web pages for a traditional user.
+-  This project will be made up of two part: an API that, allows CRUD operations on all the necessaryinformation(displayed in JSON), that would be stored and used for an all-in-one sparta site; and an MVC that uses the API to produce an appropriate series of web pages for a traditional user.
 This isn't endorsed by Sparta Global and is purely an exercise for my learning.

 ## Contents of Project